mazidong/NMA-for-EGFR-TKIs/NMA-for-EGFR-TKI/README.md

 ## Overview

-This study was based on the framework of network meta-analysis to investigate treatment-related cardiac and vascular adverse events in patients with non-small cell lung cancer treated with related therapies such as EGFR inhibitors, in addition to a detailed assessment using pairwise meta-analysis, Bayesian framework of network meta-analysis, single-group meta-analysis, subgroup analyses, and regression analyses.
+This study was based on the framework of network meta-analysis to investigate treatment-related cardiac and vascular adverse events in patients with non-small cell lung cancer treated with related therapies such as EGFR TKIs, in addition to a detailed assessment using pairwise meta-analysis, Bayesian framework of network meta-analysis, single-arm meta-analysis, subgroup analyses, and regression analyses.

 All input data are provided, and every step from data loading to final figure/table output is fully documented and executable.
 This structure is designed to meet reproducibility requirements for journal submission.